Enrique MacDonnell: Battle of Trafalgar

 In 1804, Federico Gravina was short of senior officers and MacDonnell volunteered to come out of retirement.
 Both men wrote to the Spanish admiralty at the same time seeking his reappointment.
 MacDonnell offered to take any rank the navy considered suitable but he was reinstated as commodore.
 Gravina appointed him commodore of Rayo.

-Before the battle itself, a war council meeting of the fourteen leading Franco-Spanish admirals and commodores was held on Pierre-Charles Villeneuve's ship in Cadiz's port.
+Before the battle itself, a war council meeting of the fourteen leading Franco-Spanish admirals and commodores was held on Pierre-Charles Villeneuve's ship in Cádiz's port.
 MacDonnell, a French speaker, was chosen as one of the seven senior Spanish naval officers on the Spanish side.
 It was a meeting that got very argumentative with raised voices.

 Despite Spanish warnings, Villeneuve in command of the combined fleet, decided to put to sea on 21 October.
 On leaving port the fleet encountered Nelson's fleet which attacked and began the Battle of Trafalgar.
 At the battle Rayo was positioned in the rearguard.
-Due to the weak wind conditions Rayo initially found it difficult to turn to join the battle.
-Later MacDonnell ignored the orders of the French commodore in charge of the rearguard, and was one of only two ships from the rearguard that turned back to join the centre of battle.
+Due to the weak wind conditions Rayo initially found it difficult to turn and join the battle.
+Later MacDonnell ignored the orders of the French commodore in charge of the rearguard and was one of only two ships from the rearguard that turned back to join the centre of battle.

 Rayo had four deaths during the battle and its mast was seriously damaged.
-After the battle at sunset Rayo escaped capture and MacDonnell was the highest ranking Spanish officer to escape the battle uninjured and return to Cadiz.
+After the battle at sunset Rayo escaped capture and MacDonnell was the highest-ranking Spanish officer to escape the battle uninjured and return to Cádiz.